LizzyonGit/sotis-lifecoach/README.md

 #### Favicon testing

-When I ran my website in Realfavicongenerator's [favicon checker](https://realfavicongenerator.net/checker), I got several errors, it seemed like I was missing som files that Favicon.io, that I used initially, did not generate.
+When I ran my website in Realfavicongenerator's [favicon checker](https://realfavicongenerator.net/checker), I got several errors, it seemed like I was missing some files that Favicon.io, that I used initially, did not generate.
 So I decided to replace my favicons with the ones generated by Realfavicongenerator and get a new html code.
 I also removed my favicon folder and moved the files to the root folder, as I read on several websites that this is recommended.

 After checking my website in the favicon checker again, there were two errors left regarding the web app manifest, saying the 192x192 and 512x512 icons could not be found.
 I could not fix this issue, so I decided to remove the web app manifest file and images.
 These icons are for when a website can be installed as an app, which is not relevant at this point.